barter-rs/barter-rs/docs/IMPLEMENTATION_STATUS.md

 **Exchange-Specific TODOs:**

-- [ ] Binance: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).
+- [x] Binance: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).
+(Heartbeat tracking, exponential backoff, and metrics added)
 - [ ] Bitget: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).
 - [ ] Bybit: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).
 - [ ] Coinbase: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).